f5devcentral/f5-beacon/examples/insights/telegraf-ping/README.md

-**Prerequisites before publishing insights to Beacon**
+**Prerequisites**

-Please ensure that you have configured Telegraf to send metrics to Beacon before using this example.
-Please follow all the instructions mentioned in the Telegraf popup under Integrations tab of Source Management.
+Configure Telegraf to send metrics to Beacon before using this example.
+For help, login to Beacon and navigate to Source Management > Integrations >  Telegraf.

 ![](images/F5CS_Beacon.Service-PrerequisitePing.png)

-Add the following code block in the telegraf configuration file which you have modified using the instructions mentioned above.
+Add the following to the Telegraf configuration file to configure the Ping input plugin.

 ```bash
 [[inputs.ping]]
     urls = ["google.com"]
 ```
-Now you can use the following lambda example to publish custom Beacon insights.
+Now you can use the following Lambda example to publish a custom Beacon insight.

 **Publish Custom Beacon Insights using AWS Lambda**